Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

 ### Common mistakes

 We have already mentioned a few risks to watch out for.
-Here's another small selection of common mistakes.
+Here's another selection of common mistakes.

 ```javascript
 var x = 0;